Employee Theft Guide for Small Business: What It Is & How to Prevent It

 - Conduct periodic internal audits of financial records and vendor files.

-- Encourage your managers and HR personnel to review employees’ timecards to see if it matches their expectations on hours worked.
-For more tips on processing payroll, visit our article on managing payroll.
+- Encourage your managers and HR personnel to review employees’ timecards to see if they match expectations for hours worked.
+For more tips on processing payroll, visit our article with tips for managing payroll.

-- You can assign multiple employees to job tasks where the risk of theft is increased.
+- You can assign multiple employees to job tasks with an increased risk of theft.
 Examples include scheduling two workers per shift to restock inventory, count cash, and process customer returns.

-You can reduce your odds of employee theft by using thorough applicant screening procedures, including background and reference checks, to identify red flags shown by applicants before an offer letter is presented.
-Specific issues to be aware of include dishonesty, whether that is on their resume or application or during an interview, and an unwillingness to submit or explain results on a background check.
+You can reduce your odds of employee theft by using thorough applicant screening procedures, including background and reference checks, to identify red flags applicants show before an offer letter is presented.
+Specific issues to be aware of include dishonesty—whether on their resume/application or during an interview—and an unwillingness to agree to a background check or explain the results.

 Speaking with an applicant’s former managers can also be a key element of a thorough evaluation.
-(For more information, check out our article on employee reference checks.)
 In addition, for positions that require handling money, you may consider asking the employee to submit to a credit check.

 The best way to eliminate time theft is to use software that prevents it for you.
 With an electronic time clock system, you can restrict your employees from changing their own time sheet and prevent them from having a colleague clock them in.
 Employees clock in and out electronically with their own unique login information, creating a trail that, unlike pen and paper, can only be modified with your approval.